 Perhaps each virtual world will have its own tokens based on its own blockchain system that you’ll exchange for other worlds’ tokens when necessary.
 You’ll also be able to own unique and bespoke digital assets in the form of NFTs that will act like art, jewelry, or other valuables in the physical world.

 The different companies and entrepreneurs today who are thinking seriously about building and investing in the metaverse still position it as a futuristic aspiration.
 Right now, it’s just a conceptual model beginning to form in our collective consciousness as a way to think about how to make online environments more immersive and integrate them more deeply into our lives.

 How Do You Create the Metaverse?

-The metaverse is a concept that it seems like we’ve been working toward for a while, whether consciously or unconsciously.
-Its early building blocks, the internet, social media and VR, have been coming together for decades.
-The remaining pieces continue to evolve slowly over time as software gobbles the world and more and more services, capabilities and products integrate and merge.
+The metaverse is a concept that seems like we’ve been working toward for a while, whether consciously or unconsciously.
+Its early building blocks, the internet, social media, and VR, have been coming together for decades.
+The remaining pieces continue to evolve slowly over time as software gobbles the world and more and more services, capabilities, and products integrate and merge.

 There are three major steps to creating the metaverse:

 - Build the infrastructure